 sudo apt update

-Turns out the command is installed, but it lives in /usr/sbin
+Turns out the command is installed, but it lives in /usr/sbin, and for non-root users like pi, that folder might not be in your $PATH.

 To confirm: